Actipro/WPF-Controls/Documentation/topics/docking/layout-features/linked-dock-sites.md

 ## Nested Dock Sites

 When nested dock sites are linked and you are dragging over multiple dock hosts, the dock guides will show for the dock host in the same dock site by default.
-Hold the `Shift` key while dragging to show the dock guides for an alternate dock host instead, which could be an inner or outer dock host.
+Hold the <kbd>Shift</kbd> key while dragging to show the dock guides for an alternate dock host instead, which could be an inner or outer dock host.